OXID-eSales/vat-tbe-services-documentation/intro.rst

 You need to make sure that your payment modules are compatible with :productname:`OXID eShop eVAT`.

-For more information, see :ref:`configuration:Ensure compatibility with payment modules`.
+For more information, see :ref:`configuration:Ensuring compatibility with payment modules`.